 - Recaito Flavoring Base: Derived from Mexican coriander, recaito is a flavor base with onions, garlic, sweet peppers, and a little bit of cilantro.
+Try making your own, or online.
 Substitute a tablespoon of chopped cilantro if you can’t find recaito.

 Each family has their own version of pastelón—it is the ultimate in comfort food, so any time is a good time to prepare and serve it.
 Mine includes shredded cheese and leaves out the traditional raisins and green beans.
 If you'd like, leave out the cheese, or add in 1/2 cup raisins or 1 cup canned drained French cut green beans.

 4 ripe plantains, about 3 to 3 1/4 pounds